mitchelljustin/pragmatic-lightning/index.md

 Your Lightning node is now initialized and ready to go!
 Time to connect the Weather API to it.

-## Connect your Web App to Lightning
+## Connect your web app to Lightning

 An app communicates with a Lightning node using an RPC protocol called [`grpc`](https://grpc.io/).
 The Node package we'll be using for this is called `@radar/lnrpc`.
 Let's install it.